sanyaade-mobiledev/vimfiles/README.md

 - `git stash` or `git add` any updates from your environment spit out by the `make update` call to `git status`
 - `git pull --rebase`

 Commit your changes back up to the repository.
-Bit Theory will run this script once a week to keep the submodules as up to date as possible.
+Mode Set will run this script once a week to keep the submodules as up to date as possible.

 ## Plug-Ins